-All the papers mentioned above, as well as those not mentioned,\footnote{There are at least areas of research we have not mentioned.
+All the papers mentioned above, as well as those not mentioned,\footnote{There are at least two areas of research we have not mentioned.
 First is the area of $q$-stochastic analysis ($-1 \leq q \leq 1$), which interpolates between the quantum Brownian motions (with $q=-1,0,1$ corresponding respectively to the fermionic, free, and bosonic cases) and was pioneered in \cite{BS1991,BKS1997}.
 Key works on $q$-stochastic calculus include \cite{DonatiMartinS2003,DS2018} for $q$-Brownian motion and \cite{Anshelevich2002,Anshelevich2004} for (free and) $q$-L\'{e}vy processes.
-Second is the realm of non-tracial noncommutative stochastic analysis, which makes use of Haagerup-type $L^p$-spaces and is of a different flavor.
-Please see, e.g.\ the recent works \cite{Fermions1,Fermions2,Gordina-etc}.} rely on special properties of integrators with noncommutative Brownian/Gaussian or L\'{e}vy process character, and there is no general theory of quadratic (co)variation to unite them.
+Second is the realm of non-tracial noncommutative stochastic analysis, which makes use of Haagerup-type $L^p$ spaces and is of a different flavor.
+See, e.g., the recent works \cite{ABDVG2022,DVFG2025,DVFGG2025}.} rely on special properties of integrators with noncommutative Brownian/Gaussian or L\'{e}vy-process character, and there is no general theory of quadratic (co)variation to unite them.
 Consequently, It\^{o}'s formula is approached in a somewhat \textit{ad hoc} and limited way in each particular context.
-One standard approach is as follows: 1) for the class of processes (e.g.\ free It\^{o} processes) and functions (e.g.\ polynomial or other functional calculi) of interest, work out heuristically -- using the special properties of the processes of interest -- how an It\^{o}-type formula \textit{ought} to work (please see Section 1.1 of \cite{NikitopoulosIto} for an example); 2) prove a product-rule-type special case of the formula from the previous step; and 3) extend the product rule from the previous step to the desired class of functions through a combination of combinatorial methods and limiting arguments.
-Such an approach is tantamount to treating the term $\frac{1}{2}\int_0^t f''(X_s)\,(dX_s)^2 = \frac{1}{2}\int_0^t f''(X_s)H_s^2\,ds$ in Eq. \eqref{eq.Ito.1951} as a \textit{single} entity (the ``It\^{o} correction term'') depending on the pair $(f,X)$ instead of a combination of \textit{two} entities: one depending on $f$ (its second derivative) and one depending on $X$ (its quadratic variation).
-Specifically, as we explain in Section \ref{sec.phil}, the modern statement of It\^{o}'s formula in a vector-valued setting is that
+One standard approach is as follows: 1) For the class of processes (e.g., free It\^{o} processes) and functions (e.g., polynomial or other functional calculi) of interest, work out heuristically---using special properties of the processes of interest---how an It\^{o}-type formula \textit{ought} to work (see \cite[\S1.1]{NikitopoulosIto} for an example); 2) prove a product rule--type special case of the formula from the previous step; and 3) extend the product rule from the previous step to the desired class of functions through a mix of combinatorial methods and limiting arguments.
+Such an approach is tantamount to treating the term $\frac{1}{2}\int_0^t f''(X_s)\,(\d X_s)^2 = \frac{1}{2}\int_0^t f''(X_s)H_s^2\,\d s$ in \eqref{eq.Ito.1951} as a \textit{single} entity, the ``It\^{o} correction term,'' depending on the pair $(f,X)$ instead of the combination of \textit{two} distinct entities: one depending on $f$ (its second derivative) and one depending on $X$ (its quadratic variation).
+Specifically, as we explain in Section \ref{sec.phil}, the modern statement of It\^{o}'s formula in a vector-valued setting is